-GCEP 512 Internship A: Early Childhood and Elementary School Counseling I school counselor in developing clinical skills for working with a variety of clients in a school setting, and experience in carrying out the full spectrum of tasks in which professional school counselors engage.
+GCEP 512 Internship A: Early Childhood and Elementary School Counseling I

+3 hours.
+Internship is a supervised experiential learning component of the school counseling program.
+As such, students will gain hands-on experience under the direct supervision of a licensed and experienced school counselor in developing clinical skills for working with a variety of clients in a school setting, and experience in carrying out the full spectrum of tasks in which professional school counselors engage.
 Students will also participate in campus-based group supervision of the above process.